 Remember, this site is in no way intended to tell you how your own ailment or problem should be treated, only the approach I use when confronted with certain situations.
 Your problem may well be different from what you think it is and should always be evaluated by the appropriate professional, whether podiatrist, orthopedist or other authority.
 Please understand that I, nor anyone else, can offer you a proper diagnosis or treatment plan without seeing and feeling the problem at hand (foot?).
 Happy reading.

 Sincerely, Michael Zapf, DPM, MPH, FACFAS, FACFAOM

 P.S.
 All the information in this web site is © by me and it is mine alone.
-No picture or any of the articles cannot be used by anyone without permission from me, personally.
+No picture and none of the articles can be used by anyone without permission from me, personally.

 P.P.S.
 Comments about this web site or questions about your feet can be directed to me at zfootdoc (at) doctor (dot) com.

 P.P.P.S.
 I was going to offer a nice prize to the person who could send me a screen shot of being the 3 Millionth person to visit this web site.
 I am sorry I missed that opportunity.
 But wait until you see what I offer the 4 Millionth visitor.